dsccommunity/ComputerManagementDsc/README.md

 - **Computer**: This resource allows you to configure a computer by changing its name and description and modifying its Active Directory domain or workgroup membership.
+- **DismFeature**: The resource allows you to enables or disables Windows optional features that specifically need to be handled by DISM.
 - **IEEnhancedSecurityConfiguration**: This resource allows you to configure the IE Enhanced Security Configuration for administrator or user roles.
 - **OfflineDomainJoin**: This resource allows you to join computers to an Active